SilentCircle/silent-phone-android/silentphone2/support/zrtpcpp/README.md

 `Android.mk` generates `buildinfo_*.c` files in the root directory.
 You may delete these files after the Android static libraries are ready.

-Since version 4.1.1 the example Android build files require NDK r9c.
+Since version 4.1.1 the example Android build files require NDK r9c or better.